jakeepia/Sales-Metrics/README.md

 - Develop a Power BI dashboard that effectively visualizes key sales metrics.
 - Create DAX measures for calculating sales performance on a monthly, quarterly, and yearly basis.
 - Implement time intelligence in the data model using a custom calendar table.
+- Create columns to sort fields like months chronologically in charts.
 - Provide insights on the top 3 and bottom 3 performing products.
 - Standardize sales amounts across different currencies using a conversion rate to EUR.